 The surname Mirsky was first found in Cracow, a province of Poland which lies centrally, bounded by Kielce, Lublin, Silesia and Lwow.
 The capital city is Cracow, said to be the intellectual center of Poland.
 The region is composed of Poles and Gorale (Highlanders) who speak their own dialect and wear picturesque costumes.
 The chief towns of the province are Cracow, Tarnow, and Nowy Sacz.
 The surname became noted for its many branches in the region, each house acquiring a status and influence which was envied by the princes of the region.
 In their later history the name became a power unto themselves and were elevated to the ranks of nobility as they grew into this most influential family.
 They were first found Niesobia.

-Important Dates for the Mirsky family
+Early History of the Mirsky family

 This web page shows only a small excerpt of our Mirsky research.
 Another 77 words (6 lines of text) covering the years 145 and 1450 are included under the topic Early Mirsky History in all our PDF Extended History products and printed products wherever possible.